codytan/filebeat-clickhouse/README.md

 ```

 ## Output Configure
 Config tables: Specify the table and columns.
-Need to be exactly the same as the field in log file(JSON row format), for compatibility with data types with SQL, the JSON field must be string type
+Need to be exactly the same as the field in log file(JSON row format), for compatibility with data types with SQL, the JSON field must be string type.
+When clickhouse is not available, failed events can be retried (Filebeat will be retried indefinitely) and other errors will be dropped.

 ```
 filebeat.inputs: